-Born into a noble and rich family, Dong Zhongshu read a great deal of books and received the best education.
+Born into a noble and wealthy family, Dong Zhongshu read many books and received the best education.

 When he was 30, he was already a famous, knowledgeable intellectual who had attracted many students.

-Hence, Dong Zhongshu had been teaching in the imperial academy of Han Dynasty, and assigned to be prime minister of some kings.
+Hence, Dong Zhongshu had been teaching in the imperial academy of the Han Dynasty and was assigned to be the prime minister of some kings.

-As an excellent master, many of his students became influential and accomplished people.
+As an excellent master, many of his students became influential and accomplished.

 Dragon Jade Pendant of the Han Dynasty, Unearthed From Tomb of King of Chu — Xuzhou Museum (Photo by Dongmaiying)

 Presenting the Reformed Confucianism to the Emperor

 In the year 134 BC, when Emperor Wu of Han commanded to collect advanced governance ideologies, Dong Zhongshu was recommended by many officials.